 Rules Related to Facilities

--Furniture (including mattresses) may not be removed from student rooms of original assignment in the facilities without proper authorization from the Head Resident.
+-Furniture (including mattresses) may not be removed from student rooms of original assignment in the facilities without proper authorization from the Head

-- Do not use tack or adhesive tape that may ruin the painted and wooden surfaces.
-Damages to furniture or fixtures will be charged to you.
+-Residents are requested to avoid using tack or adhesive tape that may ruin the painted and wooden surfaces.
+Damages to furniture or fixtures will be charged on the residents.

--The Dormitory is your home away from home.
-Please take good care of it and keep it clean.
+-The Dormitory is considered a home away from home.
+Residents are kindly asked to take good care of it and keep it clean.
 Garbage should be disposed of properly and dirty dishes should not be left unwashed.
 The common areas should be maintained clean and tidy at all times.

 Rules Related to Security

-• No resident of that room is in the immediate vicinity
+-When no resident of the room is present in the immediate vicinity.

 Rules Related to Behavior

-- No alcoholic beverages may be consumed or stored in the dormitory.
+4.Alcoholic beverages are not allowed to be consumed or stored in the dormitory.

-- I will use the dormitory for residence purposes only, and refrain from all other activity, including political, and business.
+6.The resident must be aware that they can use the dormitory for residence purposes only, and refrain from all other activities, including political, and business.